LADSoft/OrangeC/doc/occ/OCC Access Violation.md

 The stack trace will either not be shown or be meaningless with 'release' builds, because normally for a release EBP is used as a scratch register rather than as a link register.
 But if certain compiler switches are used that enable EBP to be used as a link register, the stack trace will be meaningful.

-The first interesting switch is **+v (or -g)**.
+The first interesting switch is **-g (or +v in legacy mode)**.
 This switch enables debug information.
 When this switch is set EBP will also be set up as a link register.
 Under these circumstances the program should be able to show a stack trace, complete with symbol information consisting of offsets into the functions referenced on the stack.

 The next interesting switch is **/C-E**.
 This switch enables using EBP as a link register, but does not otherwise affect the compile.   in this case a stack trace is shown, although without symbol information.